deep16z/DeepFrame/README.md

 ## 🚩 Overview

-**Deep16z** is a powerful AI agent framework built on **Eliza**, enhanced with **Deepseek** integration for advanced conversational capabilities.
+**DeepFrame** is a powerful AI agent framework built on **Eliza**, enhanced with **Deepseek** integration for advanced conversational capabilities.
 It’s designed for building intelligent chatbots, autonomous agents, and document-based AI systems.

 ---